baptisterajaut/libi/README.md

-# libi
+# Libi project
 Open source micro framework/library !
 All hail the gnu gpl.
-Feed free to download, but please credit me...

 **_Howto :_**

-Donwload libi.php and libi_files
+-Donwload libi.php and libi_files

-Configure from libi_config what do you wand and dont want and pdo
+-Configure from libi_config what do you want and dont want and pdo

-Done
+-Include libi.php in your pages

+-Done